-A newly appointed team of faculty, staff, and students, chaired by Associate Professor Hisham Zerriffi (he/him/his), which examines systemic and structural issues facing UBC Forestry and how they can be best understood, assessed, improved, and dismantled.
-The council’s mandate includes making policy suggestions for the Faculty of Forestry.
+A team of faculty, staff and students who examine systemic and structural issues facing UBC Forestry and how they can be best understood, assessed, improved and dismantled.

-An autonomous, enthusiastic team of (mostly student) volunteers, first organized in March 2016, who host a range of creative events designed to educate and support our community as well as celebrate diversity, inter-culturality, and LGBTQ2S+ people and initiatives.
-Come get involved!
+An autonomous and enthusiastic team of Faculty, staff and students volunteers who host a range of events designed to educate and support our community, as well as celebrate diversity, interculturality and LGBTQ2S+ people and initiatives.

-The Forest(Reads) Initiative canvas course is a joint initiative between the Faculty of Forestry’s Equity, Diversity and Inclusion Council and the Associate Dean, Academic of the Faculty.
-The goal of the initiative is to provide students, faculty and staff an opportunity to engage in shared learning regarding complex and difficult issues facing the fields of forestry and conservation.
-Anyone with a UBC CWL account can register for the course.
+A canvas course, coordinated by JEDI team member Jaylen Bastos, aiming to provide students, faculty and staff an opportunity to engage in shared learning regarding complex and difficult issues facing the fields of forestry and conservation.
+Register using your UBC CWL account.